DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Transfer.md

 If the processing of **Staging to target** errors, the staging record's **Staging to target status** will be set to _Error_ and the D365 transfer journal won't be created for the staging record.

 #### Possible issues and fixes
-**Staging to target** errors for Shipment receipt can be viewed in:
+**Staging to target** errors for Inventory adjustment can be viewed in:
 - **EDI > Documents > 3PL documents > Inventory adjustment > Inventory adjustment - Transfer** filtered to **Staging to target tatus** set to _Error_
 - **EDI > Document maintenance**, tab **3PL documents**, tile **Inventory adjustment - Transfer errors**
 - **EDI > Document maintenance**, tab **3PL documents**, **Documents** page, tab **Inventory adjustment - Transfer**